 - Wrap ice cubes in a towel and place on the affected area for at least 5-10 minutes every 1-2 hours to lessen swelling, pain and burning sensations.

 - Mix baking powder and a few drops of water until it becomes a paste and apply to the sting site to lessen severe itchiness and mild skin reactions.

 - Take the prescribed antihistamine medications to lessen severe itchiness.

 - Mix a teaspoon of sandalwood powder with ½ teaspoon of water until it becomes a paste and apply on the sting site to lessen redness and itchiness.

 - Another remedy to lessen pain and itching is aloe vera gel.
 Open the leaf of an aloe vera plant, collect the sap and then apply it over the sting site.
 Let it remain for at least one hour before washing using cold water.
-If fresh aloe vera leaf is not available, an aloe vera gel can be used.
+If fresh aloe vera leaf is not available, use an aloe vera gel.